frugaldime/frugaldime.github.io/ideas.md

 # My Frugal Moves...

-### Here are some ideas I've adopted that I hope you consider!
+### Here are some ideas I've adopted that I hope you consider:

 * Taditional Cable-less replaced with an HD Antenna & internet TV Services
 * Voice Over IP (VoIP) with google voice and obitalk device